 2007: Capacity crowds attend Green Apple Festival Earth Day events in New York City, San Francisco and Chicago.
 More than 40,000 people show up for Earth Day festivities at Chicago’s Lincoln Park Zoo, setting a single-day attendance record.
 Earth Day Network members host 10,000 Earth Day events around the world.

-2010: In honor of the 40th anniversary of Earth Day a Climate Rally and Concert was held on the National Mall in Washington, D.C.
+2010: In honor of the 40th anniversary of Earth Day a climate rally and concert is held on the National Mall in Washington, D.C.